In a nutshell: Betterment is an industry leader as a simple, low-cost, easy-to-use robo-advisor.

 Goldman Sachs Smart Beta Portfolio

 This is another portfolio that is a recent addition to Betterment.
-In order to compete with the likes of Schwab, Betterment users benefit from the implementation of Smart Beta.
+So that it can compete with Schwab and others, Betterment users benefit from the implementation of Smart Beta.
 To explain, this helps improve returns.

 Betterment vs. Vanguard